 What is an AR 15 80% Lower Receiver ?

 An 80% lower receiver is a piece of material (Aluminum) which has been partially completed to a certain point.
 With readily available tooling from local hardware store and the right techniques, the lower can be transformed into a working firearm.

-Is a FFL required to/build a firearm for personal use?
+Is a FFL required to/build a firearm from an 80 percent lower for personal use?